 The Internship Opportunity Fund is supported by the generous contributions of the Paul College Dean’s Advisory Board and additional Paul College alumni and friends.

 Who is eligible?
 What internships qualify?

-- Only Paul students who have secured winter internships need apply.
+- Only Paul students who have secured summer internships need apply.

 - Students must be Paul College juniors in good standing with both Paul College and the university